Frequently Asked Questions

 When may I visit my cadet?

 No parental/legal guardian/family member visitation is allowed during the 22-week Residential Phase.
 However, each class is programmed for one Home Pass during the Residential Phase.
 The Home Pass is normally scheduled to coincide with a major federal or state holiday.
 Announcements with a requested RSVP are sent to parents/legal guardians approximately three weeks prior to Home Pass.
 Any and all family members are welcome to visit the campus for Home Pass pick-up and to observe the march-in and short drill and ceremony routine.
-Please visit our News and Event Bulletin Board for scheduled dates.
+Please visit our News and Event Bulletin Board

 What if my doctor has me taking medications, may I still attend?